 - Build Support and Prepare for Labor and Delivery

-We understand how hard visitor limits may be for women who had imagined birth with more than one support person or loved one.
+We understand how hard visitor limits may be for women who had imagined birth with multiple support people or loved ones.
 Here are some things you can do to prepare and cope with these changes:

 - Prepare yourself for childbirth ahead of time.
 University Hospitals offers virtual childbirth classes and hospital tours.